bastimeyer/dayz-linux-cli-launcher/README.md

   --launch
     Launch DayZ after resolving and setting up mods instead of printing the game's -mod command line argument.
+    Any custom game parameters that come after the first double-dash (--) will be appended to the overall launch command line.
+This implies --launch.

   -n <name>
   --name <name>